Eastern West Virginia Community and Technical College

-Eastern West Virginia Community & Technical College is a public community college with its main campus in Moorefield, West Virginia.
-Eastern WVCTC offers 11 degree programs as well as numerous skill sets and certificates.
+Eastern West Virginia Community & Technical College (EWVCTC) is a public community college with its main campus in Moorefield, West Virginia.
+Established in 1999, Eastern WVCTC offers 11 degree programs as well as numerous skill sets and certificates.
 It is part of the West Virginia Community and Technical College System.

 Academics

-Eastern WVCTC offers the Associate in Applied Science (A.A.S.) degree.
+Eastern WVCTC offers the Associate in Applied Science (A.A.S.) degree, Associate in Arts (A.A.), Associate in Science (A.S.), and customized degree programs.
 Additionally, it also offers apprenticeships and other career development opportunities and credentials.